Search for a course

 Influences on behaviour covered include effects of maternal stress on the unborn young, early experiences, individual personalities, environmental factors, previous experience, diet and age.

-The course also covers the checks which need to be completed to ensure the small animal is in good health, with signs of ill health, records which need to be made, signs of common illnesses, indicators the animal is feeling unwell and medical emergencies, such as flystrike.
-The small animal care course covers the areas of the body which need to be checked on a daily basis and what to look for in each area.
+The qualification also covers the checks which need to be completed to ensure the small animal is in good health, with signs of ill health, records which need to be made, signs of common illnesses, indicators the animal is feeling unwell and medical emergencies, such as flystrike.
+The small animal care qualification covers the areas of the body which need to be checked on a daily basis and what to look for in each area.

-This small animal care and welfare course is also designed to give learners an understanding of the basics of first aid, covering a variety of common first aid incidents which owners and animal professionals may encounter.
+This small animal care and welfare qualification is also designed to give learners an understanding of the basics of first aid, covering a variety of common first aid incidents which owners and animal professionals may encounter.
 The learner will learn what first aid is and why it’s important.
 Who can perform first aid and situations where a vet should be called is covered.
 The learner will understand the main classifications of an emergency including life-threatening injuries requiring prompt attention and the first aid situations which fall into each category.

 The First Aid part of this small animal care and welfare award covers;